 Let us call any expression of forcing in HOL Light notation a \verb|holds|-proposition.

-This suggests that a \emph{deep} embedding of $\mathsf{G3KGL}$ is not necessary at all.
-Since internalising possible world semantics in sequent calculi is, in fact, a syntactic formalisation of that very semantics, we can use \emph{our own} formalisation in HOL Light of validity in Kripke frames and \emph{adapt} the goalstack mechanism of the theorem prover to develop $\mathsf{G3KGL}$ proofs by relying on that very mechanism.

-That adaptation starts with a generalisation of the standard tactics for classical propositional logic which are already defined in HOL Light.

 As an abstract deductive system, the logical engine underlying the proof development in HOL Light consists of a single-consequent sequent calculus for higher-order logic.
-We need to work on a multi-consequent sequent calculus made of multisets of \verb|holds|-propositions and (formalised) relational atoms.
-To handle commas, we recur to the logical operators of HOL Light: a comma in the antecedent is formalised by the connective \verb|/\|, while in the consequent it is formalised by the connective \verb|\/|.
+We must work on a multi-consequent sequent calculus made of multisets of \verb|holds|-propositions and (formalised) relational atoms.
+To handle commas, we recur to the logical operators of HOL Light: a comma in the antecedent is formalised by a conjunction; in the consequent, it is formalised by disjunction.

-Since we cannot directly define multisets, we need to formalise the sequent calculus rules to operate on lists, and to handle permutations by means of standard conversions of a goal that has the general shape of an $n$-ary disjunction of \verb|holds|-propositions, for $n\geq 0$.
+Since we cannot directly define multisets, we need to formalise the sequent calculus rules to operate on lists and handle permutations through standard conversions of a goal with the general shape of an $n$-ary disjunction of \verb|holds|-propositions, for $n\geq 0$.

-The intermediate tactics we now need to define operate \begin{itemize} \item on the components of a general goal-term consisting of a finite disjunction of \verb|holds|-propositions: these correspond to the labelled formulas that appear on the right-hand side of a sequent of $\mathsf{G3KGL}$, so that some our tactics can behave as the appropriate right rules of that calculus; \item on the list of hypotheses of the goal-stack, which correspond to the labelled formulas and possible relational atoms that occur on the left-hand side of a sequent of $\mathsf{G3KGL}$, so that some our tactics can behave as the appropriate left rules of that calculus. \end{itemize}
+The intermediate tactics we now need to define operate \begin{itemize} \item on the components of a general goal-term consisting of a finite disjunction of \verb|holds|-propositions: these correspond to the labelled formulas that appear on the right-hand side of a sequent of $\mathsf{G3KGL}$ so that some of our tactics can behave as the appropriate right rules of that calculus; \item on the list of hypotheses of the goal stack, which correspond to the labelled formulas and possible relational atoms that occur on the left-hand side of a sequent of $\mathsf{G3KGL}$, so that some of our tactics can behave as the appropriate left rules of that calculus. \end{itemize}